javajet/learn-scala-by-example/README.md

 `import scala.util.{Try, Success, Failure}`

-After introducing `Try`, intent of the algorithms, types and logic are fairly unchanged.
+I hope you can agree, after introducing `Try`, intent of the algorithms, types and logic are fairly unchanged.

 NOTE: there are now _four_ print statements resulting in extra code, this is incidental and can be ignored